 You always want to take advantage of the latest resources and tools that are available to help you with things like compliance.
 This includes when it comes to training your employees and helping them understand regulatory issues and their role in them.
 Having a compliant Learning Management System, or LMS, will be a good start.

-Your LMS is a great training tool and for people just coming into the company or just getting their feet wet with compliance, the hands-on experience is often a great way to learn.
+Your LMS is a great training tool, and for people just coming into the company or just getting their feet wet with compliance, hands-on experience is often a great way to learn.
 Here, you can incorporate all of the elements of GMP and Title 21 CFR Part 11 that your employees need to know in order to help keep your organization safe.

 When you work with eLeaP, you’ll get the dedicated assistance of a team that is committed to providing people with the tools and resources that they need for compliance with CFR Part 11, GMP, and other Good Practices guidelines.
 Plus, you’ll have the support to build a custom solution for your LMS needs, no matter what your life sciences organization requires.